-As the CEO of a major publicly traded company, Jeff Strand* carefully managed public relations messaging about him to remain positive as part of his organization’s reputation management plan.
-But when he was caught up in a DUI bust for being under the influence of cocaine with a prostitute in his car, he became front page news for a reason he could not have imagined.
-Several of the largest newspapers in the country wrote 1000+ word stories about him, including his mugshot and salacious details from the police report.
+A story of a past client’s experience illustrates this well.
+As the CEO of a major publicly traded company, Jeff Strand* carefully managed public relations messaging about him as part of his organization’s reputation management plan.
+But when he was caught up in a DUI bust for being under the influence of cocaine in the company of a prostitute, he became front page news for a reason he could not have imagined.
+Several of the largest newspapers in the country wrote long stories about him, including his mugshot and salacious details from the police report.
 His professional and personal reputation was devastated, and he came to Digital Strategies for assistance.

 Strand’s problem is one faced by many people who have problematic results in search engines.
 Bad news tends to rise to the top in Google and understanding why this happens is the first step in learning how to fix it.

-Given the way results are ranked, it’s a lot easier to see why bad results rank high.
-They tend to be in large, well trafficked publications which have significant investments in Search Engine Optimization, to improve their own search visiblity.
-And human nature dictates that people like reading gossip and salacious information, so the time visitors spend on the page is higher.
+Bad news stories tend to be in large, well-trafficked publications which have significant investments in Search Engine Optimization, to improve their own search visibility.
+Human nature, moreover, dictates that people like reading gossip and salacious information, so the time visitors spend on the page is higher.
 Plus this kind of reporting tends to be syndicated, so many publications with often have variations of the same story.
 To a search engine, bad news looks like big news.
 And big news rises to the top of search results.

 When we are contacted by clients, they have often attempted to use technology based “online reputation management” firms to fix their results with very limited success.
 Now, to be sure, technology based online reputation management can and does help with some kinds of problems.
 But when we are dealing with large numbers of negative stories in large publications, technology alone will not repair your reputation.
 You need a customized approach.